aitshuber/hopecc/_posts/NWD/nwd-1.md

 ---
 # The Nightly Wind Down 1

-> **Verse:**<br>“Come to me, all you who are weary and burdened, and I will give you rest."<br>Matthew 11:28 (NIV)
+> **Verse:**<br>“Come to me, all you who are weary and burdened, and I will give you rest.”<br>Matthew 11:28 (NIV)

 ## Transcript:

-<br>Let's go ahead and get comfortable in your bed or in your chair,
+<br>Let’s go ahead and get comfortable in your bed or in your chair,

-and when you're ready, allow your eyes to slowly close.
+and when you’re ready, allow your eyes to slowly close.

 Take a moment to consider this verse and prayer.